Figglewatts/gitupgitout/README.md

 - Git
 - Git LFS

+### Conventional
 Install via:
 ```
 go install github.com/figglewatts/gitupgitout/cmd/gugo
 ```

-Or download a binary from the releases page.
+Or [download a binary](https://github.com/Figglewatts/gitupgitout/releases/latest) from the releases page.

 Afterwards, you can run the application like this:
 ```